Mission & History

 Our mission is to create, find and support programs that improve the health and well-being of children in Western Arkansas and Eastern Oklahoma.

 At Ronald McDonald House Charities of Arkoma, we believe in fostering the well-being and progress of young lives.
 Through our programs, we’re helping to ensure a brighter future for the generation of tomorrow.

 RMHC supports the critical needs of children through its family-centered programs:

 - The Ronald McDonald Care Mobile program brings critical dental services directly to children who live in vulnerable communities.
-This state-of-the-art vehicle not only provide screenings, like many mobile health units, but also provide treatment and referrals for ongoing medical or dental care.
+This state-of-the-art vehicle not only provides screenings, like many mobile health units but also provides treatment and referrals for ongoing medical or dental care.
 Our Ronald McDonald Care Mobile has been serving children in the greater Springdale, Arkansas area since 2011.

 Working as a pediatric oncologist at The Children’s Hospital of Philadelphia, Dr. Evans saw families spend night after night in the hospital while their children received life-saving medical treatment.
 She knew there had to be a better way, and envisioned a simple house where families could stay during these stressful and uncertain times.

 At the same time, the Philadelphia Eagles were raising funds in support of player Fred Hill, whose daughter, Kim, was in treatment for leukemia at St. Christopher’s Hospital for Children.
 When the Eagles General Manager Jimmy Murray approached St. Christopher’s about making a donation, Dr. Lawrence Naiman suggested there was an even greater need for funds resting with Dr. Evans.